 At the same time, the city shows its modern side with contemporary buildings such as the Peace Bridge or the futuristic headquarters of the Ministry of Justice, which contrast with the Soviet buildings still present in many neighborhoods.

-This duality is what makes Tbilisi unique: you can be standing in front of a 6th-century church, and turn the corner and find yourself facing an urban mural or an ultramodern glass tower.
+That duality is what gives Tbilisi its unique character; you can be standing in front of a 6th-century church, and then turn the corner and find yourself face to face with an urban mural or an ultramodern glass tower.

 Nightlife and youthful atmosphere in Tbilisi

-Tbilisi not only impresses with its history and architecture, but also with its youthful energy and nightlife, which in recent years have placed it on the cultural map of Eastern Europe.
-The city feels constantly in motion, with modern cafes, alternative bars, and clubs operating in abandoned factories or basements with an underground aesthetic.
+As I mentioned earlier, Tbilisi boasts a vibrant youthful energy and nightlife, which in recent years has put it firmly on the cultural map of Eastern Europe.
+There are trendy cafes, alternative bars, and clubs operating out of abandoned factories or basements with an underground vibe.

 One of the best-known spots is Bassiani club, considered one of Europe's best for electronic music lovers.
 Beyond this, there's a wide variety of bars serving craft beer, terraces overlooking the Kura River, and live music venues that blend jazz, rock, and traditional Georgian sounds.

-What's most striking is the mix of audiences: backpackers, local students, expats, and even more conservative Georgians who join in this cultural movement.
+And the most interesting thing is seeing the mix of people who join this movement, from backpackers, local students, expats and even more conservative Georgians.

 Map with attractions to see in Tbilisi